utopia-eco/limit-order-manager/README.md

             - `tokenInAmount`: Amount of token that the user wants to convert from
             - `tokenOutAmount`: Amount of the token that the user wants to convert to
             - `slippage`: Maximum slippage that the user allows for the limit order trade
+            - `feeTxHash`: Transaction hash of fee paid for order creation
 - Deletes a limit order
     - DELETE /deleteLimitOrder/:token/:orderCode
         - `token`: Token which the orderer wants to delete the limit order for (output token for swap)